open-austin/data-portal/README.md

 My take on the design of JKAN - lightweight, a backend-free open data portal, powered by Jekyll.
 Learn more in the original .readme [here](https://github.com/timwis/jkan/blob/gh-pages/README.md).

+Read more about the project idea and history [here](https://github.com/open-austin/project-ideas/issues/66)

 And check out the [existing design](https://open-austin.org/data-portal)

 ## Get started